 - 1. Visit a poultry farm.
-Talk to the manager of the farm and try to find out the answers to the following: - (a) What are layers and broilers in a poultry farm? - (b) Do hens lay unfertilized eggs? - (c) How can you obtain fertilized and unfertilized eggs? - (d) Are the eggs that we get in the stores fertilized or unfertilized? - (e) Can you consume fertilized eggs? - (f) Is there any difference in the nutritional value of the fertilized and unfertilized eggs?
+Talk to the manager of the farm and try to find out the answers to the following. - (a) What are layers and broilers in a poultry farm? - (b) Do hens lay unfertilised eggs? - (c) How can you obtain fertilised and unfertilised eggs? - (d) Are the eggs that we get in the stores fertilised or unfertilised? - (e) Can you consume fertilised eggs? - (f) Is there any difference in the nutritional value of fertilised and unfertilised eggs?